robor1/ToGoodToGoNotificationScript/README.md

 ## Initial setup:

-Set destination of virtual environment (will need to be done whenever moving the directory of the virtual environment).
-Access the activate text file (<Project Folder>\tgtgAPI\Scripts\activate), go down to the line with VIRTUAL_ENV="" and fill in the text box with the location of your virtual environment.

-Example virtual environment location: C:\Users\JohnSmith\Documents\ToGoodToGoNotificationScript\tgtgApi
+I would reccommend setting up a virtual enviroment before installing these modules, this is not essential however.

+Now install the following modules using pip; tgtg, gtts, pyttsx3 and playsound.

+But you can run the following command to do so all at once:

+`pip install tgtg gtts pyttsx3 playsound`

 ## Run Instructions

-1. Active venv
-<Project directory>\tgtgApi\Scripts\activate.exe

-2. Use this command in the terminal in the same directory as the file tgtgApiTestProg.py python tgtgApiTestProg.py <email adress of tgtg account>

-3. validate login on email address

-Now it should be running
+1. Run python program using the following command

+`python Main.py <email adress of Too Good To Go account>`

+2. The program will ask you to now validate login via email before being able to make api calls

+Now it should be running, a voice notification should now be made whenever a store gets new magic bags or sells out of magic bags

-#Current Goals to achieve
+## Current Goals to achieve

 - [x] Upload to GitHub (DONE)